AstroAir/QtLucide/docs/user-guide/basic-usage.md

 }
 ```

-!!! tip "Initialization Best Practices" - Initialize QtLucide once at application startup - Always check the return value of `initLucide()` - Consider using a singleton pattern for application-wide access
+!!! tip "Initialization Best Practices"
+    - Initialize QtLucide once at application startup
+    - Always check the return value of `initLucide()`
+    - Consider using a singleton pattern for application-wide access
+    - Default colors are derived from `QApplication::palette()` automatically

 ### Creating Your First Icon